DIALYSIS: IS IT FOR YOUR PET?

 Not all patients respond to dialysis.
 How a given patient will do in part depends on what caused the kidney failure in the first place (toxin vs. infection vs. metabolic causes).
 Here are some statistics:

-Out of 138 dogs that failed to respond to conventional therapy for kidney failure at the University of California: 40% responded to dialysis.
+Out of 138 dogs that failed to respond to conventional therapy for kidney failure (diuresis as mentioned above) at the University of California: 40% responded to dialysis.
 Infectious causes (generally leptospirosis) tend to have a better prognosis.
 As leptospirosis has re-emerged has a common cause of canine acute kidney failure the overall response rate for dogs receiving dialysis has improved to 50%.

 A study in 2003 with cats requiring hemodialysis, the response rate was 56% (the best was prognosis for those with a ureter obstruction where over 70% survived).